kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 endpoint indicates that the object reference specifies the target.

 It is okay to have the "{field}" component indicate the resource type.
 For example, "secretRef" when referencing a secret.
-However, this comes with the risk off the field being a misnomer in the case that the field is expanded to reference more than one type.
+However, this comes with the risk of the field being a misnomer in the case that the field is expanded to reference more than one type.

 ### Object References Examples